Helsinki-NLP/OpusFilter/README.md

 you know what you are doing.

 The filter returns difference between the in-domain LM and non-domain LM cross-entropy.
-For details, see:

-> Robert C. Moore and William Lewis (2010).
-Intelligent Selection of
-> Language Model Training Data.
-In Proceedings of the ACL 2010
-> Conference Short Papers, pp. 220–224.

 ### Alignment model filters

 #### `WordAlignFilter`

-Filter segments by word aligment scores.
+Filter segments by word aligment scores using eflomal (Östling and Tiedemann, 2016).

 Parameters:
 * `src_threshold`: score threshold for source language (default 0)